Let’s face it, you've had enough.

 The title says it all.
 Cheer up a friend or yourself with this blunt summary of work-life.

-Simply download an e-story for $7 and print it out, or order a paperback version for $9.72.
+Simply download an e-story and print it out, or order a paperback version.

 The paperback version is 12 pages long (including title and copyright pages), in a handy card size with plenty of space for signatures and messages.

 You will be directed to the Lulu.Com website and you can select your order there.
 Make sure you choose correctly which item you want, whether it be a downloadable e-story, or the paperback card.